Easy Photography Composition Tips for Beginners

 Consider reviewing some of your photos or looking at other examples, and pay attention to the composition.
 When I did this exercise for the first time years ago, I was happy about the emotion I captured.
 However, I discovered recurring themes such as:

-A landscape composition example with an off-level horizon line.
+A landscape composition example with a crooked horizon line.

 A casual attitude toward photography composition resulted in streetlights and trees creating a cluttered foreground.